 | adaptive-\(\beta\) PPO-KL | target \(D_{\mathrm{KL}} = 0.02\) |

-| per-sample PPO-KL | \(\beta_t=-w\hat A\) on \(\mathcal I_{\mathrm{kill}}\) (Thm 1) |
+| per-sample PPO-KL | \(\beta_t=-w\hat A\) on \(\mathcal I_{\mathrm{kill}}\) (Theorem 1) |

 PPO-Clip and per-sample KL agree on every task.
-Fixed and adaptive \(\beta\) match on the easier tasks but fall behind on Ant and Humanoid, where the largest fraction of the batch enters \(\mathcal I_{\mathrm{kill}}\).
+Fixed and adaptive \(\beta\) match on the easier tasks but fall behind on Ant and Humanoid, where the policy must travel far from its initialisation and the trust region does real work.

 | task | PPO-Clip | per-sample | fixed \(\beta\) | adaptive \(\beta\) |